collin80/VMCharger/README.md

 (Electric Vehicle) adoption throughout the world.
 We have already helped over a 2000 people drive electric!

-THIS REQUIRES Arduino version 0022 to compile - it will NOT work in the most recent version of Arduino!
+This version of the firmware now requires that 1.5.x version of the IDE be used.
+1.5.4 is known to work well.
+Sometimes 1.5.8 will compile properly but it  will be difficult for uploads to work properly.
+All special required libraries are in the codebase now so nothing else should have to be downloaded.

+This code is now experimental and should be used only at your own risk and with proper caution.
+Your safest approach right now is to stick with EMW official code.